corker/FluentProjections/README.md

 Why?
 ====

 When CQRS and Event Sourcing come in place, we have to deal with event projection tables or read models.
 In most cases a projection contains a data model prepared for a specific view for the best performance of querying this data.
 To project events we use so called event denormalizers.
 An event denormalizer is a hub that can handle evens and project them onto an event projection.
-An implementation for a denormalizer usually is trivial, but time consuming and code is very similar from one denormalizer to another and from one project to another.
+An implementation for a denormalizer usually is trivial but time consuming and code is very similar from one denormalizer to another and from one project to another.

 What?
 ====